Bus Fleet Electrification Planning Through Logic-Based Benders Decomposition and Restriction Heuristics: Computational experiments

+This section presents a case study of the Chicago bus network.
+We examine the solution obtained in Section~\ref{sec:Experiments:large} from the AS heuristic with on-route charging.
+We discuss (i) investment timing; (ii) fleet composition and vehicle utilization; and (iii) charger deployment. \begin{revblock}\ref{ec:rolling_horizon} extends the case study with a rolling-horizon implementation of our model in the context of price uncertainty\end{revblock}.

+\begin{revblock} \paragraph{Purpose and limitations.} This case study illustrates the managerial insights enabled by our model under a parsimonious and interpretable parameterization, rather than prescribing an implementation plan for CTA.
+Actual planning applications should calibrate the model to agency-specific data, including local financial assumptions, electrification targets, the existing fleet and infrastructure, projected demand growth, and route-dependent energy consumption and terminal layover patterns.\end{revblock}

-Due to the cheaper operating costs of BEBs compared to conventional buses (and following Proposition~\ref{prop:decreasing_opex}), the operational costs decrease monotonically throughout the transition.
-The initial annual operational costs of \$240.4 million reach \$150.4 million at the end of the first phase of investments, and \$141.2 million in year 10.
-Overall, the initial fleet of 1495 conventional buses is replaced by a fleet of the same size consisting of 788 on-route BEBs, 690 short-range depot BEBs, and 17 long-range depot BEBs, supported by 106 on-route chargers and 157 depot chargers, for investment costs totaling \$1.52 billion, and operational costs of \$1.66 billion over 10 years.
+\paragraph{Solution summary.} Overall, the initial fleet of 1495 conventional buses is replaced by a fleet of the same size consisting of 788 on-route BEBs, 690 short-range depot BEBs, and 17 long-range depot BEBs, supported by 106 on-route chargers and 157 depot chargers, for \$1.52B in investments and \$1.66B in operational costs over 10 years (undiscounted totals).
+Due to the cheaper operating costs of BEBs compared to conventional buses, the operational costs decrease throughout the transition.
+The initial annual operational costs of \$240.4M reach \$154.5M in year 5, and \$141.2M in year 10.

+\paragraph{Investment timing and profitability.} In this instance, operating conditions are stationary across investment periods (objective coefficients and service requirements are constant), and electrification targets are enforced only in the last period.
+In this setting, the timing of investments is driven by their profitability.
+For each period $p \in \mathcal{P}$ with new investments, let

+denote the yearly operational savings generated per dollar of capital expenditure.
+Advancing an investment by one period yields one additional year of operational savings, but also requires paying its capital cost one year earlier in the discounted objective.
+This trade-off induces a profitability threshold at $1-\gamma$.
+We can verify that if the investments implemented in period $p$ can be shifted to period $p-1$ (respectively $p+1$) without violating the budget constraints, then this shift improves the discounted objective if and only if $\mathrm{ROI}_p > 1-\gamma$ (respectively $< 1-\gamma$).
+As a result, the optimal solution follows a three-phase structure: an initial phase where high-return investments are front-loaded, a middle phase where no investments occur, and a final phase where the remaining investments are driven by the electrification target and delayed toward the end of the horizon.

+The solution is consistent with this structure.
+The first phase spans years 1--6, with returns ranging from $\mathrm{ROI}_{1}=10.26\%$ to $\mathrm{ROI}_{6}=4.36\%$ (here, $1-\gamma = 4\%$).
+The yearly budget of \$200M is almost fully used in the first five periods, and \$94.8M is spent in year 6.
+We also observe some investments in the following year, with $\mathrm{ROI}_{7}=4.30\%$, highlighting that the solution is slightly suboptimal.
+We can verify that advancing these investments to year 6 and adjusting the operations accordingly improves the value of the solution by \$16.5k (less than 0.001\% of the total costs).
+After a period without investment, the last phase covers years 9 and 10.
+As these last investments fall below the profitability threshold ($\mathrm{ROI}_9 = 3.57\%$ and $\mathrm{ROI}_{10} =2.50\%$), they are delayed as much as possible.